.Cambodia is among the world’s fastest growing countries. It’s also one of the most accessible frontier markets to foreign investors.

 Phnom Penh is also one of few capital cities in the world where you can purchase property for below US$1,000 per square meter.
-My belief is that prices will only increase from here.
+My strong belief is that property values in Cambodia will only increase from here.

 Just be careful if you’re buying frontier market real estate though.
 Because it’s often challenging and labor intensive.

 Between doing local market analysis in Khmer language, navigating through an unfamiliar legal system and finding reliable contractors, things aren’t always easy here.
-You should live in Cambodia, at the very minimum, if you want to own and maintain property here.
+You should live in Cambodia, at the very minimum, if you want to buy and maintain your own property here.